Polybagel/Eso-Code/README.md

  - Basic code writing environment
  - Saving and loading source files
  - Compile esolang code to .exe files
+ - Internal GCC compiler binaries included, no need to install anything yourself, everything this program needs is included in the download
  - Internal interpreter for testing code without having to compile
  - Macro support